Prof. Heidi Jacob conducts the Bi-Co Orchestra (Fall 2012)

 Students must audition for and be accepted into Orchestra or Piano Study to be eligible for taking lessons for credit and partial subsidy.

 - If you already know the teacher you wish to study with, contact them at the number provided on the Private Study page to arrange lessons as soon as possible.

 - If you’re not sure which teacher to study with, you may speak with Prof. Jacob, or call the teachers on the list to arrange to meet with one or more teachers with whom you think you might want to study.

 - Fill out the form for lessons and subsidy and submit it to the Music Office by the end of the second week of classes in each semester.
-These forms will be available at the first Orchestra rehearsals.

 - Register for private study (instrumental: H 208 C/F 01 or piano: H 210 C/F 01) through the normal registration process.
 The Music Department cannot register for you.